razic/okcupid/README.md

 ###### `threadid`

-The ID of an OkCupid messaage thread.
+The ID of an OkCupid message thread.

 ##### Deleting an Entire Thread of Messages